nicksonjean/PHP-Generic-Database/README.md

 - Infrastructure
   - [x] Creation of the Container in Docker.
+  - [x] Creation of the Container in Docker Compose.
+  - [ ] Implement new runners such as: Swoole, Franken, Nginx, Ubuntu in addition to Apache
+  - [ ] Add Firebird/Interbase compatibility with Firebird 3 from PHP 8.1 to PHP 8-3 in Linux php:8.x-apache.
   - [ ] Creation of Migrations between all Databases.
 - Source
   - Connection